dishant9397/image-transformations/README.md

 4. **Script Window**
 <img src="https://github.com/dishant9397/image-transformations/blob/master/Script%20Dialog.png" height="50%" width="50%"/>

-# UML
-Click [here](https://github.com/dishant9397/image-transformations/blob/master/UML%20Diagram.pdf) if you want to view the UML of this project.

 # Code of Conduct
 Code for this project is not attached because of Code of Conduct of Northeastern Univeristy.
 Still, if you want to view the code then please send me an email on [dishantpatel256@yahoo.in](dishantpatel256@yahoo.in) with your github username, email or full name with the reason so that I can provide you the access.